Tuesday, July 30 – Thursday, August 1, 2019, 10am – 3:30pm each day

 This 3-day performance workshop is for actors, dancers, musicians, poets and others, both aspiring and professional.

-Al, Randy and Tomáš will lead participants through hilarious and unconventional approaches to greater freedom, spontaneity, and presence in their live performance work.
+Al, Peter Paul and Tomáš will lead participants through hilarious and unconventional approaches to greater freedom, spontaneity, and presence in their live performance work.

 Theatre games, explorations in physicality, and improvisation techniques, will bring participants to new approaches in their openness and creativity through humour and playfulness, with a focus on bringing greater humanity and vitality to what they share with an audience.